Indian TikTok clone gets Google, Microsoft backing in $100 million fund raise

 Both Josh and Moj have been installed on more than 50 million devices each, according to data from Google’s Play Store.

-Google also separately announced the investment in VerSe, adding it had also invested in mobile advertising technology firm InMobi, which runs lock-screen content app Glance and short-video app Roposo.
+Separately on Tuesday, Indian ad technology firm InMobi’s Glance - which runs an eponymous lock-screen content app and short-video platform Roposo - said it had raised $145 million from Google and existing investor Mithril Capital.

-Google, which had set aside $10 billion for digital investments in India, did not provide any financial details for the investments.
+Google set aside $10 billion earlier this year for digital investments in India.

 Our Standards: The Thomson Reuters Trust Principles.